-JBMSM promotes a company’s long-term profitability within the global marketplace by enabling all worker-owners to serve and provide higher value to the customer.
-JBMSM connects every worker’s self-interest to the bottom-line and long-term success of the company.
+JBM promotes a company’s long-term profitability within the global marketplace by enabling all worker-owners to serve and provide higher value to the customer.
+JBM connects every worker’s self-interest to the bottom-line and long-term success of the company.

-These articulated values provide the foundation for enhancing the productiveness of workers and company profitability, and include such structures as employee-monitored economic incentive programs, participation and governance structures, two-way communications and accountability systems, conflict management systems and future planning and renewal programs.
+These articulated values provide the foundation for enhancing the productiveness of workers and company profitability through such structures as employee-monitored economic incentive programs, participatory management and governance structures, two-way communications and accountability systems, conflict management systems and future planning and renewal programs.

 Furthermore, all academic and government studies to date have concluded that ESOPs alone are not enough to affect individual and corporate performance.
-Within a JBMSM system, in combination with a regular gainsharing program tied to bottom-line profits, and structured systems of participatory management, the empowerment ESOP stimulates everyone in the company to think and act like entrepreneurs and owners.
+Within a JBMSM system, the ESOP, in combination with a regular gainsharing program tied to bottom-line profits, and structured systems of participatory management and governance, stimulates everyone in the company to think and act like entrepreneurs and owners.

 - Succeed in the marketplace by delivering maximum value (higher quality at lower prices) to the customer.

 - Reward people commensurate with the value they contribute to the company — as individuals and as a team.

 Justice-Based ManagementSM is guided by the concept of social justice, as articulated by the late social philosopher William Ferree, Ph.D., S.M.
 Social justice involves the structuring of social organizations or institutions (including business corporations) to promote and develop the full potential of every member.